 Unassigned fund balance includes amounts that are available for any purpose.
-Positive amounts are reported only in the General Fund.
+Positive amounts are reported only in the General Fund all other funds can report negative amounts.

 For the classification of Governmental Fund balances, the District considers an expenditure to be made from the most restrictive first when more than one classification is available.